 Zeppole are so easy to make—after all, they are basically just fried pizza dough balls—it is almost embarrassing to post about it, but since it was one of my favorite snack foods that Angelina made, it deserves pride of place on this blog.
 And, in any event, who doesn’t like fried dough?

-Zeppole can be sweet or savory.
-Angelina would make the savory variety.
+Most people think of zeppole as a dessert, but in fact, they can be sweet or savory.
+And Angelina would usually make the savory variety that I love.

 - One batch of pizza dough, preferably homemade